What Is the Address Format of France?

 Learn More French

 FrenchPod101 offers podcast-style audio/video lessons by native speakers to help you practice listening, vocabulary, and grammar effectively.
-From December 6–14, 2024, use this link and claim up to 50% OFF all memberships, including Premium PLUS to unlock all audio/video study materials, as well as 1-on-1 access to a teacher and a personalized learning program.
+From February 5–21, 2025, use the coupon code BREAKTHROUGH2025 when checking out through this this link and claim up to 40% OFF all memberships, including Premium PLUS to unlock all audio/video study materials, as well as 1-on-1 access to a teacher and a personalized learning program.